 Make no mistake: positive, healthy, high-quality mindsets give you control over yourself.
 Absolute control over your emotional and mental state is key.

 Mastering your emotions is not easy.
 It takes time and discipline to develop.
 But, you can only be your best self when you have mastery over your emotions.

 BPD relationships require a healthy state of mind.
 You will fail over and over again with poor mindsets.
 You will find yourself chasing your partner, desperate for love.
 You’ll push her away as a result.
 She’ll cheat on you behind your back.
 But, you’ll take her back because you’re lonely.

 You must smash these poor, low-quality mindsets!
-You will never escape the pain of the BPD relationship until you do.
+You will never recover your failed bipolar or BPD relationship until you start to think otherwise.

 5. BPD Relationships Require Strength and Independence

 I always get these emails from guys saying how they’re strong and independent, and this is the first girl that’s ever made them weak.

 Well, the fact is that relationships bring out the best and worst of us.
 This is just the truth.